Thank you for your message. We will contact you shortly.

 Rolling down the yield curve in up and down markets

 Through active management, institutional investors in municipal bonds can employ professional strategies that seek to overcome market complexities and take advantage of profitable opportunities.
 One such strategy, which may be difficult for individual investors to implement due to transaction costs, is called “rolling down the yield curve.”

 Returns may be enhanced by selling a bond at its peak price and rolling into a longer maturity bond.
 Two principles make this strategy viable:

 - Bonds with longer maturities typically have higher yields to compensate investors for a longer period of uncertainty.

-- Bonds with higher yields have lower prices, assuming coupon rates and maturity remain the same.
+- Bonds with lower yields have higher prices, assuming coupon rates and maturity remain the same.